nodanaonlyzuul/asciiart/README.md

 	Usage: asciiart [options] <path_or_url>
-	    -w, --width WIDTH                Width of the finished Ascii Art (Default: 100) -v, --version                    Show AsciiArt version
+	    -w, --width WIDTH                Width of the finished Ascii Art (Default: 100) -c, --color                      Switch to use colored terminal output (Default: false) -i, --invert-chars               Invert the character map.
+Depending on your terminal and image this can make the image clearer (or a lot worse)
+	    -v, --version                    Show AsciiArt version
 	    -h, --help                       Show this message